Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

 #### System Service Monitoring:

    It monitor the system core services and port initialization state and generate the system ready message.
-If one of the system core service goes down, it monitor and print the system not ready message.
+If one of the system core service goes down, it also monitor and print the system not ready message because of the service down.
+   The core serv

 - #### Example
 		   - Dec 10 08:35:48.817550 System is ready